poiut23/DontaiCantrell_Resume-WebSite/README.md

 # DontaiCantrell_Resume-WebSite

-A professional, web-based resume portfolio for Dontai L Cantrell, Jr, designed to showcase skills, experience, and achievements to recruiters and potential employers.
+A professional, web-based resume portfolio for Dontai L Cantrell Jr, designed to showcase skills, experience, and achievements to recruiters and potential employers.

 ## Overview